-As a content expert on victims rights issues, a survivor of sexual assault and an out spoken advocate, Jennifer Storm no stranger to the media, in fact she is often times the first call they make when stories break.
+As a content expert on victims’ rights issues, a survivor of sexual assault, and an outspoken advocate, Jennifer Storm is no stranger to the media, in fact, she is often times the first call they make when stories break.
 Book Jennifer Now!
-(In light of COVID0-19, Mrs. Storm can provide any and all content virtually)
+(In light of COVID0-19, Mrs. Storm can provide any and all content virtually)here is a link to a recent presentation.

 Ms. Storm will discuss issues related to Alcohol Facilitated Sexual Assault, trauma associated with the aftermath of sexual assault, addiction as a coping mechanism and finally how to heal as a survivor.